abuseofnotation/category-theory-illustrated/_chapters/04_order.md

 ![A state machine as a preorder](../04_order/preorder_state_machine.svg)

-A specification of a finite state machine consists of a set of states that the machine can have, which, as the name suggest, must be finite and a bunch of transition functions that specify which state do we transition to (often expressed as tables.)
+A specification of a finite state machine consists of a set of states that the machine can have, which, as the name suggest, must be finite, and a bunch of transition functions that specify which state do we transition to (often expressed as tables.)

 But as we saw, a finite state machine is similar to a preorder with a greatest and least object, in which the relations between the objects are represented by functions.

-Finite state machines are used in organization planning e.g. imagine a process where a given item gets manifactured, gets checked by a quality control person, who, if they find some defficiencies, pass it to the necessary repairing departments and then they check it again and send it for shipping - this process can be modelled by the above diagram.
+Finite state machines are used in organization planning e.g. imagine a process where a given item gets manifactured, gets checked by a quality control person, who, if they find some defficiencies, pass it to the necessary repairing departments and then they check it again and send it for shipping.
+This process can be modelled by the above diagram.

 {%endif%}

 <!--

-Or alternatively, a finite state machine is just a preorder with a greatest and least object, in which the relations between the objects are represented by functions.

 https://www.cs.rochester.edu/u/nelson/courses/csc_173/fa/fa.html

-Finite state machines are used in organization planning e.g. imagine a process where an item gets manifactured, gets checked by a quality control person, who, if they find some defficiencies, pass it to the necessary repairing departments and then they check it again and send it for shipping - this process can be modelled by the above diagram.

 |Current State | Input | Next State |
 |---   | ---   | ---        |